-Eligible applications for and eligible recipients of EDA investment assistance under this NOFO include:
+Eligible applicants for EDA financial assistance under this NOFO include:

-• a consortium of any of the above-mentioned eligible applicants
+• A consortium of any of the aforementioned entities.

 Funding in the total amount of $4,500,000 has been appropriated for grants authorized by section 30 of the Stevenson-Wydler Technology Innovation Act of 1980, consisting of $2,000,000 pursuant to the Consolidated Appropriations Act, 20223 and $2,500,000 pursuant to the Consolidated Appropriations Act, 2023.4

 The funding periods and funding amounts referenced in this NOFO are subject to the availability of funds at the time of award as well as to DOC and EDA priorities at the time of award.
 DOC and EDA will not be held responsible for application preparation costs.
 Publication of this announcement does not obligate DOC or EDA to make any specific grant award or to obligate all or any part of available funds.